OtavioHenrique/vecna/README.md

 ### How to use

-To use just create your channels (queues), workers and tasks as you want.
+To use just create your workers and tasks as you want.

 ```go
 sqsProducer := workers.NewProducerWorker(